smartarch/extremexp-llm/agent_evaluation/README.md

 ### Cost

 In our setup (LLM inputs: system prompt with general information, specification of workflow in our DSL, test instance question; LLM outputs: answer to the test instance, explanation of the answer; LLM model: GPT-4 Turbo), the cost of running the evaluation is roughly 0.02 USD per test instance.

+### Time

+In our setup, it takes approximately 10 seconds to process one test instance.
+That totals to approximately 4-5 minutes for the evaluation with 25 test instances.